 Q5.
-Do I have the right to know what type of disability a student has when they ask for an accommodation(s)?
+Do I have the right to know what type of disability a student has when he she asks for an accommodation(s)?

 A5.
-No, a student does not have to provide the faculty member with particulars about their disability, but the student may choose to give details about their disability to you.
+No, a student does not have to provide the faculty member with particulars about his/her disability, but the student may choose to give details about his/her disability to you.
 Please maintain confidentiality concerning the disability-related information disclosed by the student.
 Students have a right to privacy in disability matters.
 Regarding the accommodation notices you receive, please refrain from discussing students' disabilities and necessary accommodations in the presence of fellow students or others who do not have an educational need to know.
-Within the Accessibility Resources Office, disability information is handled under guidelines of confidentiality similar to other medical information.
-The ADA stipulates that disability related information should be collected and maintained on separate forms and kept in secure files with limited access.
+Within the Dean of Students Office, disability information is handled under guidelines of confidentiality similar to other medical information.
+ADA stipulates that disability related information should be collected and maintained on separate forms and kept in secure files with limited access.
 Thus, under this guideline, faculty would not have the right to demand access to the actual documentation of disability, including results or scores on psychological or medical tests, and dates or names of professionals providing such documentation.
-Additionally, the disclosure of unnecessary, specific disability-related information to those without a legally recognized need to know may have the unintended consequence of increasing Hamilton's and/or individual faculty member's vulnerability to charges of harassment or retaliation.
+Additionally, the disclosure of unnecessary, specific disability-related information to those without a legally recognized need to know may have the unintended consequence of increasing Hamilton's and/or individual faculty member's/administrator's vulnerability to charges of harassment or retaliation.

-If you have a question regarding an accommodation, you may contact the Assistant Dean for Accessibility Resources at ext.
+If you have a question regarding an accommodation, you may contact the Associate Dean of Students for Multicultural Affairs at ext.
 4021, who has access to students' documentation.
 Thus, verification of a student's disability, and if the academic adjustment requested is appropriate can be provided.
 The confidential nature of disability-related information has been an over-arching principle of nondiscrimination since the passage of Section 504 of the Rehabilitation Act of 1973.